Noga Erez: 2011–2016: Career beginnings

 On stage, Erez performs as a three-piece-band with herself on vocals, Ori Rousso (sampler, synthesizer) and Ran Jacobovitz (electronic drums, percussion).

-In 2017, Erez was included in Forbes Israel’s “Under 30” list.
+2017–2020: Off the Radar

+Her debut album, Off the Radar, was released in 2017.

-Erez’s first single, “Toy” received a rave review from The New York Times: “the Israeli singer and electronic-music producer Noga Erez gives ‘Toy’ a beat that jitters and heaves, ratchets across the stereo field, speeds up fitfully and stops for a moment of dead silence halfway through the song; the melodies are brief modal phrases hinting at Middle Eastern origins… It’s a sparse, thorny, unstable track — and haunting, too.”
+Erez's first single, "Toy", received a rave review from The New York Times: "the Israeli singer and electronic-music producer Noga Erez gives ‘Toy’ a beat that jitters and heaves, ratchets across the stereo field, speeds up fitfully and stops for a moment of dead silence halfway through the song; the melodies are brief modal phrases hinting at Middle Eastern origins...
+It's a sparse, thorny, unstable track — and haunting, too."

-Erez produced her first record “Off the Radar“, which was released 2 June 2017 via City Slang, with her partner Ori Rousso.
+Erez produced her first record "Off the Radar", which was released 2 June 2017 via City Slang, with her partner Ori Rousso.
 This release was followed by festival shows at Primavera, SXSW, Pitchfork Paris, Roskilde, MELT!
 Visions Festival, Convergence and Great Escape in 2017.
 She also toured the UK and Europe in 2017.

+In 2019, Erez released the single "Chin Chin" in collaboration with rapper Echo.
+The song was featured on me & dad radio, Billie Eilish's podcast with her father, where she praised the song.

+2021–present: Kids and The Vandalist

-On January 13, 2021, Erez announced her second studio album, ‘’Kids‘’.
+On January 13, 2021, Erez announced her second studio album, Kids.
 It was released on March 26, 2021.
+On April 12, 2021, she appeared on Jimmy Kimmel Live, performing the album's first single, "Views".

-On August 31, 2022, Erez collaborated with the rock band Weezer on a remix of the band’s song “Records“.

-On September 16, 2022 Erez collaborated with the american rapper Missy Eliott on a remix of the Erez’s song “NAILS”.

-On the 16th and 17th of September 2022, Erez was the opening act for the British band Florence and the Machine at Madison Square Garden.
+In June 2022 it was reported that Erez had signed a new record deal with Neon Gold Records/Atlantic Records.
+On August 31, 2022, Erez collaborated with the rock band Weezer on a remix of the band's song "Records".
+On September 16, 2022, Erez collaborated with the American rapper Missy Elliott on a remix of Erez's song "Nails".
+On September 16 and 17, 2022, Erez was the opening act for the British band Florence and the Machine at Madison Square Garden.
+In June 2023, she performed with British artist, Robbie Williams at his Tel Aviv concert.
+They performed his 2000 song, "Kids", which he previously recorded with Kylie Minogue.

+In September 2024, she released her third studio album, The Vandalist.
+The album features collaborations with Robbie Williams, Eden Ben Zaken, Dillom and Flyana Boss.
+It is her first album release with Neon Gold Records/Atlantic Records.
+The making of the album was documented in the upcoming yesDOCU documentary, Noga.
+The film, directed by Benji and Jono Bergmann, delves into producing an album amid complex personal and geopolitical challenges.
+The Robbie Williams collaboration, "Danny", was released as a single on18 September 2024.

+In November 2024, Erez joined the Summer Carnival tour of Pink for two concerts in Tulsa and Arlington in the United States.